What is the Building Envelope?

 - Thermal insulation barrier.

-Air leakage testing otherwise known as Blower Door Testing or fan pressurization testing allows us to test a building for air tightness scientifically, and produce a number which can be used to compare buildings, build quality.
+Air leakage testing, otherwise known as blower door testing or fan pressurisation testing, allows us to test a building for air tightness scientifically.
+This process produces a number which can be used to compare buildings and their build quality directly.

-The building envelope permeability rate is a measure of the amount of air that “permeates” through gaps, cracks and large holes in the building envelope when driven by an external force such as the wind, a poorly balanced air conditioning system or the thermal stack effect (Chimney effect).
+The building envelope permeability rate is a measure of the amount of air that “permeates” through gaps, cracks and penetrations in the building envelope.
+This is driven by the application of an external force such as wind, a poorly balanced air conditioning system or the thermal stack effect (Chimney effect).
 It is expressed in cubic metres of air per hour that passes through each square metre of the building envelope (m3/h/m2).

 50Pa of fan pressure from a blower door or multiple blower doors is equivalent to approximately 32km/h winds onto all facades of a building.

-Give Efficiency Matrix a call, should you have any queries about improving the performance of your building envelope.
+Contact Efficiency Matrix online or give us a call should you have any queries about improving the performance of your building envelope.